List open files.

 The support for /proc file systems is available only for BSD and Tru64 UNIX dialects, Linux, and dialects derived from SYSV R4 - e.g., FreeBSD, NetBSD, OpenBSD, Solaris, UnixWare.

 Some /proc file items - device number, inode number, and file size - are unavailable in some dialects.
-Searching for files in a /proc file system may require that the full path name be specified.
+Searching for files in a /proc file system can require that the full path name be specified.

 No text (txt) file descriptors are displayed for Linux processes.
 All entries for files other than the current working directory, the root directory, and numerical file descriptors are labeled mem descriptors.